Kiwi-520/Disha520/README.md

 This project analyzes energy usage patterns to help users optimize consumption and reduce environmental impact.

 ### 3. [Loop Habit Tracker](https://github.com/yourusername/loop-habit-tracker)
-A mobile app for building better habits using data-driven insights and engaging visualizations.
+A web verison of mobile app for building better habits using data-driven insights and engaging visualizations.
 Working in progress.

 ---